Ivor the Engine: Home releases

 Throughout the 1980s and the early '90s, the BBC released a few videos of Ivor the Engine.

 In 1984, a single 57-minute compiled video called Ivor the Engine and the Dragons with 13 stories joined up together as an omnibus.

 In 1985, a single 58-minute compiled video called Ivor the Engine and the Elephants with 13 stories joined up together as an omnibus.
 In 1995, the video was re-released in different packaging.

 In the early 1990s a video with six black and white stories of the very first Ivor the Engine series in the late-1950s (previously broadcast on Associated-Rediffusion) and seven colour episodes of the 1970s BBC series of Ivor the Engine, all shown as single episodes, was released.
 The video was introduced by Oliver Postgate.

 In 2000, a video called The Complete Ivor The Engine containing all 26 colour episodes was released by Universal.

+In 2023, a Blu-ray called Ivor The Engine - The Colour Series containing all 40 colour, fully restored episodes was released by Fabulous Films.

 Characters

 Ivor

 Ivor is the steam locomotive of the Merioneth and Llantisilly Rail Traction Company Limited.
 Unlike real ones, he has a mind of his own.
 Ivor can drive himself and use his whistle to communicate.
-His fondest dream is to sing with the Grumbly and District Choral Society, a dream that is realised when his whistle is replaced with three pipes from an old fairground organ.
+His fondest dream is to sing with the Grumbly and District Choral Society, a dream that is realized when his whistle is replaced with three pipes from an old fairground organ.
 He becomes the first bass of the choir, as well as providing them with a means of getting from place to place.

 Ivor enjoys doing all sorts of things that humans do.
 As well as singing in the choir, he likes visiting the seaside, making tea from his boiler and spending time with his friends.
 He is fond of animals, and has several of them among his friends.
-He can be wilful and disobedient at times, and it is not unknown for him to go and do his own thing when he should be working.
+He can be willful and disobedient at times, and it is not unknown for him to go and do his own thing when he should be working.
 He dislikes shunting and timetables.

+Although Ivor has no technical basis, he does have technical information and a place of origin.
+As stated in series 2 episode 14 "Smoke hill" it is quoted that Ivor is "Just an ordinary small Box tank, 3 Cylinder Straight linked, 0-4-0 engine By Huntington & Pottage of Crewe."

 Jones the Steam

 Edwin Jones is Ivor's driver.
-He is a cheerful and kind-hearted man who perhaps sympathises more than most railway staff with Ivor's idiosyncrasies.
+He is a cheerful and kind-hearted man who perhaps sympathizes more than most railway staff with Ivor's idiosyncrasies.
 Postgate and Firmin describe him as "an ordinary engine driver who is there to cope with whatever needs to be coped with".
 People who are new to the area find him rather eccentric for talking to his engine.

 When not driving Ivor or helping the engine with his latest flight of fancy, he enjoys fishing and day-dreaming.